Carriage Room

-The Carriage Room was a strip club in Portland, Oregon, in the United States.
+The Carriage Room was a strip club in Portland, Oregon, United States.
 The bar and restaurant closed in 1988.

 Description and history

 The bar and restaurant operated for eighteen years at 1000 Southwest Broadway, underneath the Broadway Theatre, in downtown Portland.
 The club was one of seven owned by Roy Keller (three were in Portland and four were in Sacramento, California; only Carriage Room and Mary's Club were strip clubs).
 Carriage Room also hosted comedy acts as performances.
 Sammy Davis Jr. and Mort Sahl performed at the venue.

 In 1969, commenting on the public debate of topless dancing, Carriage Room owner Dave Russell told The Oregonian: "What we're aiming at here is sort of the Las Vegas lounge show...
 We don't believe a show has to be topless to make money, but we have to compete with other clubs, and they have to serve what the customer wants."
 The newspaper said Carriage Room performers were not allowed to mingle with or accept drinks from patrons, or date male colleagues.
 In 1971, Lottie D. Freeman, who performed at the club as "Casey Champagne", challenged Portland's ban on bottomless dancing, claiming the restriction violated First Amendment protections of freedom of expressions.
 However, circuit judge William M. Dale upheld the ordinance, ending a temporary injunction preventing officers from enforcing the ban for eight days.
 In 1976, a fire caused $7,500 damage, impacted nearby traffic, and threw smoke into the Broadway Theatre.
 Mostly the kitchen was damaged, but the restaurant was forced to close for several days.